sagefarrenholz/Blimp/README.md

 # BMPlib
-A simple C++ library that allows for the generation and manipulation of Bitmap images.
+A lightweight C++ library that allows for the generation and manipulation of Bitmap images.
 Support for several bitdepths.

 ![Mandelbrot](https://i.ibb.co/FXMkyq6/mandelbrot.png)